It’s a common misconception that the best way to lose weight is cardio on cardio on cardio.

 How to Portion Control

-These 11 tips are great when it comes to adopting the portion control diet, but they’re nothing without number 12: Know what portion sizes are.
+These 11 tips are great when it comes to adopting the portion control diet, but they’re nothing without number 12: Know what proper portion sizes are.

 Restaurants often serve portion sizes that are 3 to 4 times larger than the portions you should be eating - if not bigger.

-You'll want to adapt your portion sizes to your diet, for example if you're doing paleo and eating a lot of veggies, you'll need bigger portions to make up for the lower calorie food to ensure you're eating enough.
+You'll want to adapt your correct portion sizes to your diet, for example if you're doing paleo and eating a lot of veggies, you'll need bigger portions to make up for the lower calorie food to ensure you're eating enough.

 We live in a culture where so often bigger is better, but this isn’t so when you’re looking to eat healthy.